taekim90/the-travel-buddy/README.md

 It's an app with the ability to search for places to go and add it to a personalized to-do list that you can check off.

-You can also mark off the visited location and add it to the "Places I've Been" list so that you can add comments/notes about the place (e.g., in case you need to remember that this location had the best view in the city, or to let a friend know of the best dish to order at the restaurant, or if you need to remember to never come back to this place again)
+You can also mark off the visited location and add it to the "Places I've Been" list and add comments/notes about the place (e.g., in case you need to remember that this location had the best view in the city, or to let a friend know of the best dish to order at the restaurant, or if you need to remember to never come back to this place again)
 ___

 ## The Story Behind The App